statisticsnorway/ssb-sirius-dash/README.md

 Contributions are very welcome.
 To learn more, see the [Contributor Guide].

+We are following the gitflow workflow, meaning that the main branch is the release version, while development happens on the develop branch.
+An explanation of how gitflow works can be found here: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

 ## License

 Distributed under the terms of the [GNU license][license],